Tearful Obama calls for 'meaningful action' after school shooting

 But when asked then whether he would push for further gun-control measures in the wake of the shootings, Obama said only that he wanted to bring together leaders at all levels of American society to examine ways to curb gun violence.

-The president has said he supports the reinstatement of a ban on assault weapons sales, but he did little in his first term to advance it.
+The president has said he supports the reinstatement of a ban on assault weapons sales, but has done little in his first term to advance that.

 Asked about gun control on Friday, White House spokesman Jay Carney told reporters that the immediate aftermath of the Connecticut shooting was not the right time for policy debates.

+Outside the White House gates, several dozen people held a candlelight vigil for the victims, holding anti-gun posters with slogans like "no more lives shattered by gun violence."

-(Additional reporting by Jeff Mason and Steve Holland; Editing by Peter Cooney, David Brunnstrom and Paul Simao)
+(Additional reporting by Jeff Mason and Steve Holland; Editing by Peter Cooney and David Brunnstrom)